sakronos/flutter_tts_kai/README.md

 # Text To Speech

-Make a little change to enable this plugin rebound to tts engine (Android).
+Make a small change to enable this plugin to rebind to TTS engine (Android).
 Low-memory devices Friendly.

 Origin: https://github.com/dlutton/flutter_tts